Since 1999 our law firm has recovered more than $350,000,000 for victims of investment fraud and misconduct.

-Churning Fraud Lawyers
+Churning Fraud (Excessive Trading) Attorneys

 What Is Churning?

 However, under the rules governing the securities industry, brokers and brokerage firms must be able to demonstrate that the recommended trading strategies are suitable for a particular customer.
-And in cases where an account has been churned, the activity is not suitable for anyone, regardless of their investment objectives.
+And in cases where an account has clearly been churned, the activity is not suitable for anyone, regardless of their investment objectives.
 And this makes sense, because even if you have an aggressive risk tolerance, no customer ever agrees or asks for their account to be manipulated solely for the purpose of deriving profits for the broker or brokerage firm.

 How is Churning Proven?